 - Report a case of abuse or exploitation of a client or patient by a healthcare professional.

-The Neuropsy Centres are committed to taking all necessary measures to protect personal information stored electronically or on paper.
+The Centres Neuropsys are committed to taking all necessary measures to protect personal information stored electronically or on paper.

 Personal information concerning electronic practice management (clinical notes and record keeping) is kept in a secure environment that complies with Canadian privacy laws (PIPEDA – Canada, LPRPSP – Québec).
 The accounting software also uses sophisticated and recognized security measures to ensure confidentiality and data protection.

 - Clients have the right to know why their personal information is collected, how it is used and to whom it is disclosed.

 - Clients have the right to request appropriate access to their personal information.
 Fees may apply to process this access request.

 - Clients have the right to challenge the accuracy and completeness of their information and to request a change to it.